ssborbis/ContextSearch-Native-App/README.md

 This is a simple app written in both C and python that reads a requested file to base64 for webextensions processing.

+This app only runs when called by ContextSearch web-ext.
+It does not run when Firefox is closed or when ContextSearch web-ext is not installed.

 ## Windows
-Grab the latest release and run the installer
+Grab the <b>[Latest Release](https://github.com/ssborbis/ContextSearch-Native-App/releases)</b> and run the installer

 The ContextSearch_installer.exe does the following